ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 ## <a name="ListServersVolumesDataCenters"></a>How to: List Servers, Volumes, and Data Centers

-You can pull various resource lists from your vDCs using the .NET library.
-The three most common resources are Datacenters, Servers, and Volumes.
+You can pull various resource lists from your data centers using the .NET library.
+The three most common resources are data centers, Servers, and Volumes.

 The following code illustrates how to pull these three list types: